Exact Solutions for the NP-hard Wasserstein Barycenter Problem using a Doubly Nonnegative Relaxation and a Splitting Method: Simplified Wasserstein barycenters,

-denoting the corresponding (configuration) matrix of points, \EDMp, and Gram matrix, respectively.
-In this paper we allow the set sizes to vary \textdef{$n_j, j\in [k]$} and let \textdef{$N=\sum{j\in[k]} n_j$}. \end{problem} By~\Cref{lem:barycequival} below, the optimal Wasserstein barycenter is the standard barycenter of the $k$ optimal points.
+thus defining $F$.
+Here denote the corresponding (configuration) matrix of points, \EDMp, and Gram matrix, respectively.
+We allow the set sizes, \textdef{$n_j, j\in [k]$}, to vary and let \textdef{$N=\sum_{j\in[k]} n_j$}. \end{problem} By~\Cref{lem:barycequival} below, the optimal Wasserstein barycenter is the standard barycenter of the $k$ optimal points.
 It is known \cite[Sect.
 1.2]{MR4378594} that the problem can be phrased using inter-point squared distances.
 We include a proof to emphasize the connection between Gram and Euclidean distance matrices.\footnote{As noted earlier, This is called the \emph{cheapest-hub} problem in \cite[Sect.
 1.2]{MR4378594}.} We start by recording the following minimal property of the standard barycenter with respect to sum of squared distances. \begin{lemma} Suppose that we are given $k$ points $q_i\in \Rd, i=1,\ldots k$.
 Let $\bar y=\frac 1k\sum_{i=1}^k q_i$ denote the barycenter.
 Then

 \end{lemma} \begin{proof} The result follows from the stationary point equation $\sum_{i=1}^k (q_i -\bar y) = 0$. \end{proof} We now have the following useful lemma. \begin{lem} Let $Q^T=[q_1 \ldots q_k]\in \R^{d\times k}$ and let $G_Q$ and $D_Q$ be, respectively, the Gram and the EDM matrices corresponding to the columns in $Q^T$.
 Further, let $y = \frac 1k Q^Te$ be the barycenter.
 Then